Darksilverlight/devops-challenge/SOLUTION.md

  - A running Kubernetes cluster

 ### Makefile
-There exist a makefile to quickly do common commands such as building, running helm, etc. Please read it for a comprehensive list of
+There exist a makefile to quickly do common commands such as building, running helm, etc. Please read it for a comprehensive list of commands.

 ## Changes
 Following will be a list of changes i made to the project requirements and structure.